SEO: 4 Tips To Help Your School Rank Higher On Google

 Maintenance of SEO strategies involves the backend monitoring of key analytics to determine the performance of the website and specific pages within the site, the evaluation of website load times, re-writing of blog articles, and website copy to match specific high-volume keyword searches from your target audience and broader keyword research.

-Completely optimising your SEO efforts can be time-consuming and complicated for the inexperienced digital marketer, but below are a couple of strategies that can help schools rise up the Google rankings.
+Completely optimising your SEO efforts can be time-consuming and complicated for the inexperienced digital marketer, but below are a couple of strategies that can help schools rank higher on Google.

 Bounce rate is an internet marketing term used in web traffic analysis.
 A ‘bounce’ represents visitors who visit the website and then leave rather than continuing to view any of the other pages on the site.